micmejia/bible-dump/AMPC/Luke/Luke 3.md

 So he said to the crowds who came out to be baptized by him, You offspring of vipers!
-Who [^e]secretly warned you to flee from the coming wrath?
+Who secretly warned you to flee from the coming wrath?